Christmas Celebrations in a Thai School

 It was amazing how they were dressed; they were so vibrant, and it was striking to witness!

-After that, the school had a raffle with stuffed toys; all the students' names were in a bucket, and whoever's name was pulled out got a stuffed toy.
+After that, the school held a raffle with stuffed toys.
+All the students' names were in a bucket, and whoever's name was pulled out got a stuffed toy.

 Words cannot describe what happened when a child's name got called out!